hyginus255/Front-End-Developer-Test/README.md

 # Front-End-Developer-Test

 ## A brief description of your project.
-The project was quite an interesting and challenging one.
+The project was quite an interesting one.
 I implemented this using React Js and there are couples of libraries I installed to help me with the challenge.
 I installed React Bootstrap and Styled Component for the design, React Router for managing my routes, Axios for my API Calls and React Fontawesome for font management.

-I was able to implemted the Figma design using React Boostrap and Styled Component.
+I was able to implement the Figma design using React Boostrap and Styled Component.
 I also ensured that my design was responsive across different devices using React Boostrap Flex and Media Query.

 I tried as much to split the application into various component and made comments where necessary in my code.